Armistice of Salonica: Terms

 The terms called for the immediate demobilization of all Bulgarian military activities.
 It ordered the evacuation of Bulgarian-occupied Greek and Serbian territories, placed limits and restrictions to the size of Bulgaria's military employment and required Bulgaria to return military equipment that had been taken from the Greek Fourth Army Corps during the Bulgarian occupation of Eastern Macedonia in 1916.
-German and Austrian-Hungarian troops were to leave Bulgaria within four weeks.
+German and Austro-Hungarian troops were to leave Bulgaria within four weeks.
 Bulgaria and especially Sofia were not to be occupied, but the Allies had the right to occupy some strategic points temporarily and to transfer troops over Bulgarian territory.

 According to Article 5, about 150,000 Bulgarian soldiers to the west of the Skopje meridian were to be delivered to the Entente as hostages.

 The French would send troops to Romania and the British and Greeks to European Turkey, which was still at war with the Allies.

 The armistice would remain in effect until the conclusion of the Treaty of Neuilly-sur-Seine, the final general peace treaty, in November 1919.